-Found in both cans and cartons, not all coconut milks are created equal.
+Found in both cans and cartons, not all coconut milk is created equal.
 While a can of pure coconut milk sporting an ingredient list of coconut and water is pretty clean on where it falls on the Paleo spectrum, there are other health factors to consider.
-If it’s in a can, BPA (Bisphenal-A), a component of the can’s metal lining, can potentially leach into the milk.
+If it’s a can, BPA (Bisphenol-A), a component of the can’s metal lining, can potentially leach into the milk.
 BPA has been found to have estrogenic activity and has been linked to a role in a host of diseases, from diabetes to cancer.
 Look for brands that are BPA-free.

-Additionally, many companies turn out milks with not so-nice additives and ingredients.
+Additionally, many companies turn out milk with not-so-nice additives and ingredients.
 Some add in thickeners, gums, or carrageenan, which can cause digestive problems, especially for those with compromised gastrointestinal systems.